Levco’s Warranty & How to Care For Your New Remodel

 Each type of material has a suggested cleaning.

 • Stainless steel: “Barkeeper’s friend” or ajax with a white scrubby pad.
 Stainless steel cleaner is available to shine it up.
 Very abrasive materials could scratch the metal.
-Fixing scratches can be done but requires elbow crease, See Levco if you need to borrow some of our stash.
+Fixing scratches can be done but requires elbow grease, See Levco if you need to borrow some of our stash.

 • Porcelain: a light cleaning with Barkeepers friend or ajax-like cleaner.
 And white or green scrubby